 - Pinch of salt

 - Pinch of ground black pepper

-- In a small bowl, whisk together the olive oil, lemon juice and garlic.
-Add salt and pepper to taste, then set aside
+To make the dressing, in a small bowl, whisk together the olive oil, lemon juice and garlic.
+Add salt and pepper to taste, then set aside.

-- Wash the cauliflower, separate into halves and remove the core.
-Grate the cauliflower halves into small chunks, and place these in a large bowl
+To make the salad, wash the cauliflower, separate into halves and remove the core.
+Grate the cauliflower halves into small chunks, and place these in a large bowl.

 Add the diced tomatoes and cucumber to the grated cauliflower and lightly stir.

 Lastly, add the herbs and dressing to the cauliflower mix and stir thoroughly until mixed.